mehulagg/gitlab/doc/user/project/pages/introduction.md

 navigates to the Pages URL and receives a 404 response, it is possible that the user does not have permission to view the site.
 To fix this, verify that the user is a member of the project.

-### Cannot play embedded videos on Safari and Internet Explorer (IE)
+### Cannot play media content on Safari

+Safari requires webserver to support [Range](https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariWebContent/CreatingVideoforSafarioniPhone/CreatingVideoforSafarioniPhone.html#//apple_ref/doc/uid/TP40006514-SW6) request header in order to play your media content.
 For GitLab Pages to serve HTTP Range requests, artifacts should use the `ARTIFACT_COMPRESSION_LEVEL: fastest` setting, as only uncompressed zip archives support this feature.
 Users can [enable the `FF_USE_FAST_ZIP` feature flag](https://docs.gitlab.com/ee/ci/runners/#artifact-and-cache-settings) for their own runners (starting from 13.9).

 See this [issue](https://gitlab.com/gitlab-org/gitlab-pages/-/issues/504#note_557457689) for more context.